-an ever-increasing audience.
 Its author is Jane Cruisinberry, and its producer, Maurice Lowell.
 Its leading characters are Anne Seymour (as Mary Marlin) and Robert Griffin (as Joe Marlin).

-"Mary Marlin" is sponsored by Ivory Soap and Snow, and is heard on WOW at 2 p. m. every Mon-day through Friday.
-Anne Seymour who plays "Mary
+"Mary Marlin" is sponsored by Ivory Soap and Snow, and is heard on WOW at 2 p. m. every Monday through Friday.

 Anne Seymour, who plays "Mary Marlin," was born under a dramatic star.
 Her mother was (and still is) "of the stage," and at the age of 12 Anne was attending dramatic schools.
 In 1932, after she had worked in 200 dramatic shows on WLW in Cincinnati, Miss Anne went to New York to the legitimate stage.
+A year later she assested the stage.
 A year later she accepted the leading role in "Grand Hotel," which program gave her her first big radio fame.

-Miss Seymour is now recognized as the first lady of the radio drama in NBC's Chicago studios and one of the greatest actresses on the radio anywhere.
-She is five feet seven inches tall, weighs 135 pounds, is a brunette, with brown hair and brown eves.
+as the first lady of the radio drama in NBC's Chicago studios and one of the greatest actresses on the radio anywhere.
+She is five feet seven inches tall, weighs 135 pounds, is a brunette, with brown hair and

-SO HE CREATED "VIC AND SADE"
+O HE CREATED "VIC AND SADE"

-Paul Rhymer, a former Blooming-ton, Ill., boy, sits in the control room of Studio J in the National Broadcasting Company's Chicago headquarters as the cast of three persons goes through the lines of his script for the "Vic and Sade" skit of family life, one of the most popular of all daytime radio shows.
+Paul Rhymer, a former Bloomington, Ill., boy, sits in the control room of Studio J in the National Broadcasting Company's Chicago headquarters as the cast of three persons goes through the lines of his script for the "Vic and Sade" skit of family life, one of the most popular of all daytime radio shows.

 Paul appears unconcerned.
 He just dropped in to see the show, as he does sometimes.